CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

     ![Output](./media/computec-app-engine-plugin-template-for-typescipt/output-path.webp)

 2. After the build, you can activate plugin in AppEngine Administration Panel.
 More information about this process can be found [here](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).
-After that, you will be able to open plugin from the AppEngine launchpad.
+Your plugin will now be accessible from the AppEngine Launchpad

     ![First List](./media/computec-app-engine-plugin-template-for-typescipt/first-list-of-todos.webp)

+---